 The Spiral-Playbook.pdf is an Inquiry model out of British Columbia, stemming from the work of Judy Halbert and Linda Kaser.
 The model has us ask questions as a learning community to uncover what is really going on for our students in our classrooms, to structure professional learning around what will make a difference for our students, to take informed action, and then to measure if it made enough of a difference.
 The Spiral of Inquiry framework allows for constant checking and re-checking over time.
 By having our students at the center of our school's Inquiry, and by collaboratively tailoring learning and actions to improve their learning experience, our school will dynamically improve over time in a living, and breathing reflection of our school's learning journey.

-Using the Spirals of Inquiry framework, our staff has started working toward a common goal - improving the day-to-day experience of students in our classrooms – in September of 2016.
-Teachers were provided implementation time, guidance, and support to shift the focus of inquiry to students, and were provided choice as to what area (Connections/Intellectual/Social-Emotional) they wanted to inquire about.
+Using the Spirals of Inquiry framework, our staff has been working toward a common goal - improving the day-to-day experience of students in our classrooms - which began in September of 2016.
+Teachers are provided implementation time, guidance, and support to shift the focus of inquiry to students, and were provided choice as to what area (Cultural/Intellectual/Social-Emotional) they wanted to inquire about.
 Having a common direction, and the creation of common professional language has made for powerful learning and discourse at Rutland Middle.